- What is UNICEF?

 How can I work for UNICEF USA?

 Our staff is a diverse group of highly capable and committed individuals who bring a wide range of professional experiences, both nonprofit and for-profit, to bear on our mission.
-Open positions are posted here.
+Open positions are posted on the UNICEF USA Jobs and Careers page.

 How can I become a UNICEF USA intern?